L1B Blanket Visa Eligibility Criteria

-There are several advantages to multinational companies of applying for an L1 blanket, including reducing the administrative burden on the employer with each visa application and in doing so, saving time when filing L1 visa applications and facilitating the transfer of personnel at short-notice.
+There are several advantages for multinational companies applying for an L1 blanket, including reducing the administrative burden on the employer with each visa application and in doing so, saving time when filing L1 visa applications and facilitating the transfer of personnel at short notice.

 L1B blanket visa eligibility criteria

-There are a number of requirements that the organisation must fulfill in order to be eligible for an L1B blanket visa:
+There are a number of requirements that the organisation must fulfil in order to be eligible for an L1B blanket visa: